Champa–Đại Việt War (1471): Campaign

 According to Vietnamese sources, in 1470 a Cham army numbering 100,000 under King Maha Sajan arrived and besieged the Vietnamese garrison at Huế.
 The local commander sent appeals to Hanoi for help.
 Thánh Tông responded angrily to the attack.
 Within weeks, soldiers were mobilized, provisions were collected and transported south, and delegations hastened to inform the Ming court of what was planned.
 Three months later, during the winter season, Thánh Tông published the detailed campaign orders to his generals and proclaiming in a long edict the reasons for the expedition.
+The edict routinely depicted the Cham as subhuman beasts.
+The emperor noted that "like animals, they eat their fill and forget their moral debt", and he declared that "in the south, we see a pig wallowing in the mud."
+In short, Thánh Tông's edict is considerably important to historians, because it might be regarded as a "classic, and literal, example of the dehumanising process necessary for and often a prelude to acts of genocide."

 On November 28, 1470, a 100,000-strong Vietnamese naval expedition led by Thánh Tông himself set out from Hóa Châu to attack Champa, followed by another 150,000 civilian support personnel on December 8.
 The Phủ biên tạp lục states that the king reached Thuận Hóa citadel in early 1471, while the Toàn thư says he sailed straight to Champa.
-Fighting started on February 24, 1471, when five hundred Vietnamese warships and 30,000 troops were ordered to block the way of 5,000 Cham troops and elephants.
-Then one thousand warships and 70,000 troops followed under the leadership of Thánh Tông, trying to flank Cham positions.
-The fleet began embarking troops on land near Cửa Đại Chiêm (Đại Chiêm hải khẩu/Great Port of Champa) in Quang Nam and went engaging Cham defenders.
+Fighting started on February 24, 1471, when five hundred Vietnamese warships and 30,000 troops were ordered forth to block the way of 5,000 reinforced Cham troops and elephants at Bay of Sa Kỳ (20 miles south of Quảng Ngãi).
+Then one thousand warships and 70,000 troops followed under the leadership of Thánh Tông, trying to flank Cham positions from the north.
+The fleet began disembarking troops on land near Hội An (Great Chiêm Estuary) and began engaging Cham defenders.

 Meanwhile, another Vietnamese column quietly moved west of the mountains.
 After bitter fighting, the Cham withdrew their lines from the coast to inland, where they realized that they had been surrounded by invaders from three sides: from the north, from the western mountains, and from the sea.
+On February 26, using heavy artillery, the king besieged and captured the Mễ Cần citadel in Quảng Ngãi, killing 300 Chams.
 The Vietnamese continued to advance, using gunpowder superiority to curb war elephants, pushing the Cham army toward the capital of Vijaya (Cha Ban).
-Thị Nại citadel on the coast was captured on March 18, and 400 Cham were killed.